charlescolley/RemoteChannelCollectives.jl/README.md

 reduce_pid = 1
 communication = reduce_communication(pids,reduce_pid,0.0)
 ```
+RemoteChannels are parameterized by their message type.
+We inform the `..._communication` function of the message type by passing in a small instance of a message.
+Here we use a 0.0 to indicate we want to send floats.
+In profiling_drivers.jl, we use zeros(Float64,0,0) to indicate matrices of Floats.

 NOTE: If a program needs to run two reductions with different types, multiple instances of `reduce_comm` need to be created and passed into the spawned programs.

 `reduce_communication` returns an array with each `reduce_comm{T}` needed for each process.
 Each of the different communication operations have their own `..._communication` function.
 These functions take in the list of processors, and by default, treat the first process in the list as the root node in the tree-based communication. `communication[p]` is the communication which needed to be passed to the `p`th process, and programs are spawned with